 The in-force Official Plan states that apartment development on the subject lands shall be subject to specific design guidelines, including the creation of an "urban relationship to the streets that is conductive to pedestrian activity".
-In its decision on the previous Official Plan Amendment (2013), the Board found that "the proposed housing forms, with an eight storey apartment building fronting onto Highway 7 and townhouses in the interior of the site to be appropriate and is compatible with the surrounding built forms on the north and south side of Highway 7".
-Staff agree with the Board's finding.
-An appropriate balance of density and built form on both sides of Highway 7 reflects good planning and is more compatible with the planned future for Highway 7 as a transit supportive, multi modal corridor.
+In its decision on the previous Official Plan Amendment (2013), the Board found that "the proposed housing forms, with an eight storey apartment building fronting onto

+Highway 7 and townhouses in the interior of the site to be appropriate and is compatible with the surrounding built forms on the north and south side of Highway 7".

-Regional staff provided comments to the City of Markham in January 2015, expressing concern with the proposed lower density intent of the proposed development, including conformity with the York Region Official Plan, 2010 (YROP-2010).
+Regional staff provided comments to the City of Markham in January 2015, expressing concern with the proposed lower density

+Regional staff reviewed and provided comments regarding the proposed development in January 2015.
+Staff expressed concerns with respect to the intent of the proposed development, including conformity with the York Region Official Plan, 2010 (YROP-2010).
 Staff expressed a willingness to work with the applicant towards achieving a concept of development more in keeping with Regional policy objectives and plans supporting the transit priority corridor (Highway 7).
-Staff note that the owners of the property immediately west of the subject lands have currently applied for site plan approval for an 8 storey apartment building at the northwest corner of Highway 7 and Village Parkway, in keeping with the approvals granted by the OMB in August 2013.
+The owners of the property immediately west of the subject lands have currently applied for site plan approval for an 8-storey apartment building at the northwest corner of Highway 7 and Village Parkway, in keeping with the approvals granted by the OMB in August 2013.